byuweb/byu-calendar-tile/README.md

+# DEPRECATED: Use byu-calendar-components

-# This provides vertical and horizontal tiles for calendar displays.
+> This provides vertical and horizontal tiles for calendar displays.

 This component is utilized by the Drupal Module Calendar Widget : https://github.com/byuweb/calendar_widget_d7